simonmcmillan/bakery/readme.md

 3. in postman or curl or something:

-POST body with type 'application/json' the following :
+POST body to `http://localhost:3000/bakery/` with type 'application/json' the following :

 ```
 [